Ghar Titli Ka Par

 Ghar Titli Ka Par is a 2017 Pakistani television series aired on Geo Entertainment on 18 December 2017.
 It is produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
 The serial stars Sanam Chaudhry, Aiman Khan and Shahzad Shaikh in lead roles.

-The serial is about the betrayal disguised in friendship.
+The serial is about a betrayal disguised in friendship.
 It was popular throughout its run and gained high ratings.

 Plot

 The story revolves around two college friends Shafaq (Aiman Khan), who belongs to a noble and rich family, and Anji.
 Shafaq's family includes her father Atta, her mother Naheed and her brother Kamran.
 Kamran is engaged to his cousin Iram.
 Shafaq's family also has a close relationship with Naheed's sister (Shafaq and Kamran's aunt) and her son Hassan.
-Hassan likes Shafaq but is never able to tell anyone.
+Hassan likes Shafaq but has never been able to express those feelings to anyone.

 Shafaq is kind-hearted and is loved by everyone, and she is also quite rich, whereas Anji is poor and greedy.
-She takes pleasure by troubling others.
+The latter takes pleasure in troubling others.
 She considers herself to be the prettiest woman on earth and flirts with a waiter to constantly eat free food from his restaurant.
 She also takes a lot of money from him along with his jewelry.
 In addition to this, she flirts with a nearby grocery store owner and resultantly manages to get ration and luxury items for free.
 Along with all this she constantly demands gifts and pizzas from a married neighbor.
 The reason for her befriending Shafaq is also just of the latter's money, because innocent Shafaq gifts her expensive things and also always pays for her at the college canteen.

 Anji soon understands that she can get easily rich if she marries Shafaq's brother, Kamran so she cleverly starts luring him and his family and flirting with him.
 Kamran is already engaged to his childhood fiancée, and cousin, Iram, who is very kind and loving and is very close to Shafaq also.
 But still, Kamran falls into Anji's trap but Shafaq's father gets to know of it and quickly calls Iram to their house and tells her the whole situation and asks her to be alert and handle the situation.
 Anji is also very smart and she makes Shafaq start to hate Iram and trouble her and throw her out of the house.
 Soon, due to Iram's efforts and wisdom, Kamran soon understands Anji's true colours but still they're not able to make Shafaq know about Anji's truth.
 Iram and Kamran marry.

 Anji repeatedly provokes Shafaq to take her revenge on Iram, and then marries an orphan boy of a well-to-do family in Lahore.